Want to be Heard? Some important Dos & Don’ts

 I’ve noticed the same trend, too, and find myself unsubscribing and un-following more and more to what I call ‘template junk’ content.

-Why are we sacrificing our voice at the altar of algorithms?
+Why are we Sacrificing our Voice at the Algorithms Altar?

-Why are we sacrificing one of our greatest assets – our unique voice – to the algorithms?
+Why are we sacrificing one of our greatest assets – our unique voice – to the algorithms which are constantly changing?

 What I mean with ‘voice’ is not just the ‘how’ of writing (style, language, etc.).
 It’s also about how you show up in your communication – having your own perspective, the topics you choose to write about, the way you interact with the reader, etc. Having a voice is about having a distinctive identity that others can see, feel, sense, identify and hear.
 It’s about showing up as YOU!

-In a world that seems addicted to the automated ‘clicks & likes’ game, isn’t it important to stand back and just be yourself?
+In a world that seems addicted to the automated ‘clicks & likes’ game, isn’t it important to stand back, pause and just be yourself?

 Being yourself, however, is not so easy in a world where the pressure to conform is enormous.

-When clients ask me how to be heard in a noisy world, I encourage them to develop their voice.
-There is an immediate resistance to my advice and they generally give me a list of reasons on what is holding them back.
+When clients ask me how to be heard in a noisy world, I encourage them to start the process by developing their voice.
+The immediate reaction is to question the relevancy of my advice – “what’s my voice got to do with finding clients”.
+They they hurl a list of reasons why my advice wouldn’t work for them.